Kannagi/AltairX/README.md

 The EFU will have all the necessary instructions to speed up calculations and 3D rendering.
 (sin, cos, arctan, dot, rasterization, Min / Max, Clip, Culling / Sorting etc etc).

-It has a L2 SRAM 4 MB to manage the code or the data of the different shader.
+The L2 SRAM (4MB), contains the vertex / tectcoord / normal / index / color / other + code of the shader.
+if the capacity of the SRAM is insufficient, the L2 cache is used.

 The Pixel Process Unit is used to manage the Frame buffer / Zbuffer and Blending.
 The compute unit does the various necessary calculations and indicates a pixel line to write.